ttupper92618/trump-bot/README.md

 ## **What is this thing?**

 Trump Bot is a react app consuming the leap AI API, and deploying a custom model designed to produce images of a certain former president who is variously loved or loathed.

+## **WIP**

+**Trump Bot is a work in progress.
+If you landed here and the app does nothing, that's because it's still under construction;** in that case, I invite you to come back later.

 ## **How do I use it?**

 Provide your prompt, and the model will generate an image matching your criteria.

-## **Why?**
+## **Why make this?**

-The technology of AI image generation is extraordinarily interesting, and this is a fun way to explore what is possible and also to shine a light on the potential ramifications of thie technology.
+The technology of AI image generation is extraordinarily interesting, and this is a fun way to explore what is possible and also to shine a light on the potential ramifications associated with the use or misuse of this technology.

 ## **Responsible use**